Jonar/Boxinator/README.md

 For the boxinator-backend you execute the tests with `mvn clean test`.
 This requires that you have maven installed, as well as a compatible JDK.
 The target feature level of the app is Java 9.
 Please use a JDK for Java 9 or later.
 > Once again I can provide instructions for running the tests in docker if there's any problem.
 My Dockerfile uses maven:3.6.3-jdk-11-slim image for the build step.

+## Assumptions
+Some design decisions were based on these assumptions.
+* Max weight for a box is 100 kg (well above Postnords 20 kg limit) and lowest allowed weight is 1 gram.
+* Shipping price is limited to two decimals (no bitcoins ;) That means the lowest possible price is 0.01.
+* Receiver name in the database is no longer than 255 characters and can consist of any unicode letters, allowing Chinese characters for example.
+In the frontend name length is capped at 70 characters for aestetical reasons.
+* Finally the end user is running a modern up to date chromium based browser.
+I have not tested with other browsers but it might work...
+    - The browser needs to support (caniuse) /\p{L}+/u regex (unicode letters) for receiver name validation.
+Modern updated browsers support this.

 ## Clarifications
 How I've interpreted the requirements, as well as rationale for agreed upon deviations.